Will campers and staff members need to wear face masks all day?

 Hand washing is more effective and always preferable to hand sanitizer.
 Campers will be required to wash their hands numerous times throughout the day such as before meals, after bathroom use and following activities and outside play.
-Children over age 3 may use hand sanitizer only under staff supervision, so we ask that you not bring hand sanitizer from home.
-If your camper does bring hand sanitizer, we require that it be kept with your camper’s teacher.
-Children under age 3 are not permitted to use hand sanitizer.
+Children under age 3 are not permitted to use hand sanitizer and children over age 3 may only use hand sanitizer under staff supervision, so we ask that your camp not bring hand sanitizer to camp.

 If my child has been sick, when can they come/return to camp?

-Major symptoms are fever of 100.4 or feeling feverish, chills, loss of taste or smell, cough, and shortness of breath or difficulty breathing
+COVID-19 symptoms include: runny nose or congestion, cough, muscle or body aches, headache, fatigue, nausea, vomiting, diarrhea, sore throat, a fever of 100.4 or feeling feverish, chills, loss of taste or smell, and shortness of breath or difficulty breathing.

 How are you managing high touch areas like water fountains, toys and door handles?

 We are following CDC and state and local health department requirements for cleaning and disinfecting.
 Rivendell’s cleaning crew and staff are trained on these requirements.

 Will you disinfect playground equipment after each use?

 It is not required that playground equipment be disinfected after each use.
 However, all campers will be required to wash their hands after playing on playground equipment.

 Can my child attend camp if we’ve been out of state or traveled internationally within the last 14 days?